CGabGit/ETL-Project/README.md

 ---
 As prerequisits docker-cli (docker-desktop on Windows) and docker-compose have to be installed.
 See also https://www.docker.com for further instructions.

+P.S. all docker-compose commands can only be executed in the root directory of the project where 'docker-compose.yml' is located!

 |              |                                                                   |
 |--------------|-------------------------------------------------------------------|